Cruzioworks hosts first ever works members networking showcase.

 Next up was Jiro Wiseman, who presented his startup that is currently in the beta stage called Lifestyle Living.
 Lifestyle Living helps consumers find the best-fit match for their future home.
 It allows users to adjust their preference level in relation to a myriad of different options of available homes on the market, and the amenities that come with them.
 The website also helps connect real estate agents with consumers who are looking for the right home.
 Lifestyle Living hits all the right spots to make a customer’s dream house become a reality.

 Although Bounce Hour had always offered Works members the opportunity to promote their business to fellow members about what they do, there had never been a designed Showcase for this purpose featured before.
 This allowed Works members to share together in a casual conference setting open to questions, opinions and feedback.
-One of our members, Sara Isenberg, a journalist from Santa Cruz Tech Beat, was very impressed on how much these local companies had been prospering here at Cruzio.
+One of our members, Sara Isenberg, Founder, Editor in Chief and Publisher of Santa Cruz Tech Beat, was very impressed on how much these local companies had been prospering here at Cruzio.
 She even saw the showcase as a unique opportunity to publish a story about the occasion on Santa Cruz Tech Beat!
 Although this was initially a trial run for The Showcase during Bounce Hour, it was such a great success that Cruzio will soon be hosting these much more often!